johnidm/about-me/README.md

 Microsys Systems is a company that produces comercial and industrial automation software.

-Worked implementing the business analysts specifications and requirements, helping to build the system architecture and design documents, conducting requirements analysis and preparing specific proposals for systems to be replaced or patched.
+I worked implementing the business analysts specifications and requirements, helping to build the system architecture and design documents, conducting requirements analysis and preparing specific proposals for systems to be replaced or patched.
 Documented the field customer requirements to high level project briefings.
 Refactored legacy software to new technologies.

 Key technologies: Delphi, Firebird, Business process modeling, REST, Web services.